The Poet's Burial for Love

 "The Poet's Burial for Love" (Welsh: Claddu'r Bardd o Gariad or Claddu y Bardd o Gariad) or "The Poet's Burial" (Welsh: Angladd y Bardd) is a Welsh-language love poem in the form of a cywydd in which the poet foresees his own death from unrequited love.
 It was formerly attributed to the 14th-century Welsh poet Dafydd ap Gwilym, but in 1952 was rejected from the canon of his works by Dafydd's editor, Thomas Parry and is now widely considered to be a 15th-century poem of uncertain authorship.
-The poem has nevertheless remained very popular with translators and it continues to appear in anthologies, including Thomas Parry's own Oxford Book of Welsh Verse.
+The poem has nevertheless remained popular with translators and it continues to appear in anthologies, including Thomas Parry's own Oxford Book of Welsh Verse.

 Synopsis

 The poet addresses a beautiful woman whom he has loved for a long time, and warns her that if he dies for love of her she will be guilty of his murder.
 He will then be buried among the woodland trees, his body adorned with flowers, leaves and clover, and eight branches will form his bier.
 Seagulls will carry his pall, trees follow his body, with two nightingales for statues.
 There a woodland choir, who have learned their Latin grammar from books of leaves, will sing, and the hayfield's organ and bells will sound.
 The grave is ready for him in Gwynedd, where the cuckoo will chant Masses for his soul, sounding like an organ, a visitation of love in the summer months.
 May God keep his tryst with the poet in Paradise!